 The Curly Middle-Part Bob

-A center part on curly hair is a beautiful, symmetrical way to frame the face, but it has to be cut with the curl pattern in mind.
-The bob should be shaped on dry, defined curls so the coils fall evenly on each side of the part, since a wet cut can leave one side springing up shorter than the other.
+A center part on curly hair makes for a beautiful, symmetrical frame, but the cut has to account for the curl pattern from the start.
+Shaping the bob on dry, already-defined curls lets the coils settle evenly on both sides, since cutting wet can leave one side springing up noticeably shorter.

-Style it as a wash-and-go with a curl cream, setting the part while the hair is wet so the coils dry where you want them.
-The curly bob covers cutting and caring for textured hair in depth.
-A defined center part on curls reads modern and bold, and it keeps the shape balanced.
+Styled as a wash-and-go with curl cream, with the part set while damp so the coils dry in place, this version reads modern and balanced.
+The curly bob covers cutting and caring for textured hair in more depth.

 A Fine-Hair Center Part Bob

-Here is the honest catch with center parts and fine hair: a dead-straight part can expose the scalp and read flat without some help.
-The fix is volume at the crown, which lifts the roots so the part looks full rather than thin.
+The honest catch with center parts on fine hair is that a dead-straight line can expose more scalp than expected and read flat without some help.
+The fix is volume at the crown, lifting the roots so the part looks full rather than thin.

 Lift at the Crown

-A center part is the cheapest upgrade in hair.
+A center part is one of the cheapest upgrades in hair.
 It costs nothing, takes ten seconds, and modernizes a bob more than most cuts do.
-I tell clients to try it before they book anything drastic.

 A Thick-Hair Center Part Bob

-Thick hair can make a center part bob look bulky and pyramid-shaped, so the goal is to remove internal weight while keeping the sleek outline.
-Done right, a thick-haired middle part bob is glossy and full without the puff.
-The weight comes out from the inside, where it counts, so the surface stays smooth and the center line reads clean instead of fighting a mass of bulk underneath.
-Here is the brief:
+Thick hair can push a center part bob toward looking bulky and pyramid-shaped, so the real goal is removing weight from the inside while the outline stays sleek.
+Done well, a thick-haired version of this cut looks glossy and full without any of the puff, since the surface stays smooth once the bulk underneath is gone.

-- Ask for internal thinning to take weight out from underneath.
+- Ask for internal thinning to remove weight from underneath the surface.

-- Keep the surface and perimeter smooth for that glassy, sleek finish.
+- Keep the perimeter and top layer smooth for a glassy finish.

-- A reshape every six to eight weeks keeps the bulk from rebuilding.
+- A reshape on a roughly two-month cycle keeps the bulk from rebuilding.

 The Asymmetrical Center Part Bob

-An asymmetrical bob, longer on one side, gets an interesting modern twist when you part it down the middle.
-The center line balances the uneven lengths visually, so the asymmetry reads as a deliberate design rather than a lopsided accident.
+An asymmetrical bob, longer on one side, picks up an interesting modern twist once it’s parted down the middle.
+The center line visually balances the uneven lengths, so the asymmetry reads as a deliberate design choice rather than an accident.

 Symmetry Meets Asymmetry